 Messiah University participates in Federal student aid programs that are authorized under Title IV of the Higher Education Act of 1965.
 A participating institution must be legally authorized to operate with the State in which it is located.
 Title 34 CFR §600.9 requires States to have a “process to review and appropriately act on complaints concerning the institution including enforcing applicable State laws.”
 Title 34 CFR §668.43(b) requires that institutions: “make available for review to any enrolled or prospective student upon request, a copy of the documents describing the institution’s accreditation and its State, Federal, or tribal approval or licensing.
 The institution must also provide its students or prospective students with contact information for filing complaints with its accreditor and with its State approval or licensing entity and any other relevant State official or agency that would appropriately handle a student’s complaint.”

-To comply with this regulation, Messiah College provides the following information to our prospective and current students.
+To comply with this regulation, Messiah University provides the following information to our prospective and current students.

 Non-Academic Complaints: refers to incidents of unprofessional behavior and other complaints that are not of an academic grade concern.
 Contact the department chair or academic dean for assistance.